 Mille Lacs' walleye bite is hot and it shouldn't be cooling off anytime soon.
 How can that be when the lake has fewer walleye?

 Learn why »

-Know the rules »
+Know the new rules »

 DNR will again analyze data collected in its creel survey every two weeks throughout the summer to monitor fishing on Mille Lacs.